lammps/lammps/doc/src/fix_property_atom.rst

 If the atom style does not define molecule IDs, per-atom charge, or per-atom mass, they can be added using the *mol*\ , *q* or *rmass* keywords.
-This ciykd be useful to define "molecules" to use as rigid bodies with the :doc:`fix rigid <fix_rigid>` command, or to carry around an extra flag with atoms (stored as a molecule ID) that can be used by various commands like :doc:`compute chunk/atom
+This could be useful to define "molecules" to use as rigid bodies with the :doc:`fix rigid <fix_rigid>` command, or to carry around an extra flag with atoms (stored as a molecule ID) that can be used by various commands like :doc:`compute chunk/atom